 The difficulty lies in the fact that the concentration of these gases in the air exhaled by a person is low.
 Highly sensitive sensors are required to detect them.

-And here, judging by the measurements of my colleagues, the properties of the materials being developed do not change for six months, at least in the laboratory.
+But here, according to the measurements of my colleagues, the properties of the materials being developed do not change for six months, at least in the laboratory.

-Earlier, scientists from the Vector Virology Center and the Research Institute of Organic Chemistry of the Siberian Branch of the Russian Academy of Sciences created a compound that effectively suppresses strains of the SARS-CoV-2 coronavirus.
-They were able to reduce the toxicity of this substance, characteristic of its natural form, which significantly improved its therapeutic properties.
+Earlier, scientists from the Vector Virology Center and the Research Institute of Organic Chemistry of the Siberian Branch of the Russian Academy of Sciences created a compound that effectively suppresses SARS-CoV-2 coronavirus strains.
+They were able to reduce the toxicity of this substance, which is characteristic of its natural form, which significantly improved its therapeutic properties.

-The bioprinter for tissue and organ restoration developed by NUST MISIS is now on sale
+The NUST MISIS-developed bioprinter for tissue and organ regeneration is now on sale

 "Medusa" against oncology: the production of ultrasound equipment was launched at Rostec